Ventority/RandomizedMinigames/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-`/prefix` - Opens a GUI of all available Colors the Player can choose from.<br>
+`/minigames` - Opens a GUI of all available Minigames.<br>
-`/prefix add <Name> <Hex Color> <Item>`- This Command adds the color specified using the hex color code with a given name and an assigned Item that's shown in the GUI.<br>
-`/prefix remove <Name>`- Use this one to remove the color specified using the given name.
+`/minigames killall`- Kills all minigames currently running, will be removed in the future since it shouldn't be necessary<br>

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Fixing Permission Checks
-- [ ] (Re-)adding fade option so prefixes look even cooler
+- [ ] Fully implementing Force-Item-Battle Team variant
+- [ ] Add another minigame, not sure which atm
+- [ ] Make the GUI easier to work with
 - [ ] Adding usefull JavaDocs
 - [ ] probably other stuff I currently dont think about.